OmicsML/dance/README.md

 # DANCE: A Deep Learning Library for Single-Cell Analysis

-DANCE is a python toolkit to support deep learning models for analyzing single-cell gene expression at scale.
+DANCE is a Python toolkit to support deep learning models for analyzing single-cell gene expression at scale.
 It includes three modules at present:

 1. **Single-modality analysis**
 1. **Single-cell multimodal omics**